chimay/wheel/README.md

     * Context menus
   + Auto |:lcd| to project root of current file
 - Search files
-  + Opened buffers
-  + Visible buffers in tabs & wins
-  + MRU files not found in wheel
   + Using locate
   + Using find
+  + MRU files not found in wheel
+  + Opened buffers
+  + Visible buffers in tabs & windows
 - Search inside files
   + Grep on group files
     * Navigate
-    * Edit buffer and propagate changes with :cdo
+    * Edit buffer and propagate changes with `:cdo`
   + Outline
     * Folds headers in group files (based on fold markers)
     * Markdown headers